sengkchu/sengkchu.github.io/_posts/2018-DataScience/2018-03-18-InvestigatingtheGenderWageGap.md

 ### 1.0 - Introduction

 In this project, I will focus on data analysis and visualization for the gender wage gap.
 Specifically, I am going to focus on public jobs in the city of San Francisco.
 This data set is publically available on [Kaggle](https://www.kaggle.com/kaggle/sf-salaries).
-For a complete list of requirements and files used, check out my GitHub repository [here](https://github.com/sengkchu/Projects).

 The following questions will be explored: